-In this interview, Rav Dhaliwal shares the importance of a “meaningful brand experience” and how he has helped organizations design and implement change strategies which drive real business value.
+In this interview, Rav Dhaliwal shares the importance of a meaningful brand experience and how he has helped organizations design and implement change strategies that drive real business value.

 From a customer's expectations to brand collaboration

-This is one of the key messages from my conversation with Rav Dhaliwal, a well known Executive in Europe who has built and led CS teams at hyper growth companies like Slack, Zendesk and Yammer.
+It is one of the key messages from my conversation with Rav Dhaliwal, a well-known Executive in Europe who has built and led CS teams at hyper-growth companies like Slack, Zendesk, and Yammer.

-By combining insights and relevant data in this way, Rav says you are less likely to make assumptions about what activities are useful for customers and are more likely to undertake meaningful and targeted activities that lead to valuable and positive outcomes for both you and them.
+By combining insights and relevant data in this way, Rav says you are less likely to make assumptions about what activities are useful for customers and are more likely to undertake meaningful and targeted activities that lead to valuable and positive outcomes.

-Some of the useful things Rav suggested when thinking about gaining greater insights about your customers are:
+Some of the useful things Rav suggested when thinking about gaining more significant insights about your customers are:

-Once you have gained insight in to the customer’s objectives and understood which data points are most relevant, it then becomes much easier to focus on the right metrics and activities to demonstrate success for the customer and for your business.
+Once you have gained insight into the customer's objectives and understood which data points are most relevant, it becomes much easier to focus on the right metrics and activities to demonstrate success for the customer and your business.

-As Rav pointed out in our conversation, “businesses often have a lot of very useful data about their customers, but in a hectic, and sometimes chaotic fast growing environment, making sense of it all and applying the rights parts of it at the right time can be difficult and sometimes overwhelming.
+Rav pointed out, businesses often have a lot of handy data about their customers, but in a hectic and sometimes chaotic fast-growing environment, making sense of it all and applying the rights parts of it at the right time can be complicated and sometimes overwhelming.

-So, even if you are having regular meaningful discussions with your customers on key issues or business challenges, if you are ultimately not delivering what they are expecting or delivering activities that aren’t adding any business value to them, then you are no longer keeping your brand’s promise and the failure to keep (or deliver) your brand’s promise is a sign of an unhealthy relationship.
+Even if you have regular and meaningful discussions with your customers on key issues or business challenges, if you do not deliver what they are expecting or aren't adding any business value to them, you are not keeping your brand's promise.
+Failure to keep (or deliver) your brand's promise is a sign of an unhealthy relationship.

-Another key takeaway from my conversation with Rav was the notion that an increasingly large part of CS is about helping customers through changing the way they work.
+Another key takeaway from my conversation with Rav was that an increasingly large part of CS is about helping customers by changing their work.

-One way to think about the purchase, deployment and usage of a product or service is that what we are actually doing is introducing a change in the way our customer is doing their day to day work.
+One way to think about the purchase, deployment and usage of a product or service is introducing a change in how our customer is doing their day to day work.

-Whilst “change management” is a detailed and in depth subject, Rav laid out some basic high level considerations for implementing a successful strategy with customers.
+Whilst "change management" is a complex and in-depth subject, Rav laid out some primary high-level considerations for implementing a successful strategy with customers.

 Establishing the Right Engagement Model